 In accordance with the management agreement between the Corporation and AAL, AAL is entitled to a management fee equal to 2.6% per annum of the assets under management as well as an annual performance fee equal to 25% of the amount by which the Corporation's net income for the fiscal year exceeds the corresponding target yield.
 AAL may waive any of the fees in its sole discretion, in whole or in part, at any time, without notice and in any single instance.
-AAL has fully waived its entitlement to the performance fees for the year ended August 31, 2019 and in part for the year ended August 31, 2018.
+AAL has waived in whole the performance fees for the year ended August 31, 2020 and August 31, 2019, respectively, In addition, AAL has waived a portion of the management fees for the year ended August 31, 2020.